nbelouard/SynAnthrop/README.md

 ### If you wish to visualize the SSI tutorial only

+2 options:
+* Access the "Articles" tab of <a href= "https://lomorel.github.io/SynAnthrop">the SynAnthrop GitHub site</a>
-Downloading the PDF tutorial available in the vignettes folder of <a href= "https://github.com/lomorel/SynAnthrop/">the SynAnthrop GitHub repository</a>
+* Download the PDF tutorial in the vignettes folder of <a href= "https://github.com/lomorel/SynAnthrop/">the SynAnthrop GitHub repository</a>

 ### If you wish to install the package and execute the tutorial